 - Remember to move the entire data folder when you need to move the data file.

-Use a networked computer
+Use a computer on a network

 - Use an external hard drives or a flash drive only to back up your data file.

 - We don't recommend a Network Attached Storage (NAS) drive.
 We design QuickBooks for Windows to store files on a computer with a Windows Operating System, or with a Windows compatible SAMBA share (Enterprise only).

 - QuickBooks works with a server running a RAID (Redundant Array of Inexpensive Disks).
 We don't recommend them because they've been known to cause performance issues.

 If you don't have a dedicated host or server, use this info to help decide which workstation to use to save your file.
 Save your data file on the workstation that:

 - Has the full QuickBooks program on it.